 Chart Your Course

-I could be wrong, but it sounds like to me you have repented—you’re pursuing a path out of indebtedness.
+I could be wrong, but it sounds like to me if you have repented—you’re pursuing a path out of indebtedness.
 I’d encourage you to avoid financing your future by borrowing again.
 If you borrow money, it’s easy to get in over your head time and time again.

-Listen, I can tell you feel discouraged.
-I totally get that.
+And if you’re feeling discouraged, I totally get that.
 My husband and I toiled through four long years of “will it ever end?” while we were paying off the $127,000 we borrowed.
 The sacrifices meet you at every turn and the extra hours of work aren’t a circus of fun.

 I often muse that “Paying off debt isn’t complex, it’s just not easy.”
 It’s more than a pithy maxim though.
 The choice to pay off debt takes strength and endurance.
 But I’m certain it’s a battle you can fight and win.